 Tips for Solo Female Travelers who wish to visit Iran

-Women planning a trip to Iran should consider six questions: What should I wear?
+Tips for solo female travelers to visit Iran should consider six questions: What should I wear?
 What kind of transport should I take?
 How should I behave?
 Will I be safe?
 How can I prepare a tour?
 What is the reality of Iran?
 We try to give you practical advice, dispel preconceptions, and reassure you.

 Note: You cannot travel without a guided tour if you’re an American, Canadian, or British passport holder.